Kleber Soldiers participate in Finnish Army’s Winter Combat Course

 |Downloads:

-This work, Kleber Soldiers participate in Finnish Army’s Winter Combat Course [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kleber Soldiers participate in Finnish Army’s Winter Combat Course, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT